BartvanderWoude/CNN-ViT-Rijksdata/README.md

 # Comparing CNN and ViT on their ability to multi-task classify Rijksmuseum art
-This project aims to compare a standard convolutional neural network with the newly introduced vision transformer.
+This project aims to compare a standard convolutional neural network with the newly introduced vision transformer on their ability to classify Rijksmuseum art.

 This repository contains an API data harvester for the open-source Rijksdata dataset (https://data.rijksmuseum.nl/) metadata, as well as an image harvester.
 It contains tools for cleaning up the harvested metadata, resizing images, etc.